Hira Panna Lesea

 Xiaohan Zhu

-Xiaohan Zhu is a first-year graduate student in the UC Berkeley Biophysics program.
-She is interested in microbial community assembly and conducts relevant research in the Arkin lab for
+Xiaohan Zhu a graduate student in the UC Berkeley Biophysics program.
+She rotated in the Arkin lab researching microbial community assembly.
+She was mentored by Dr. Bradley Bigg during her rotation.

 Manoshi Sen Datta